mehdiayad/vue-Interface/README.md

 ## About the project

-- Reproduce Amazon website as a training (MVC Architecture)
+- Reproduce Amazon website as a training (Front End Side)
+- SPA Architecture
+- Communicate with the backend (API RESTFULL)

 ## Project Version